sike25/unireps.github.io/_posts/2025-02-06-do-sparse-autoencoders-saes-transfer-across-base-and-finetuned-language-models.md

 1. We sample max 100 exclusively dead features and 1000 regular features using our density histogram values for each base model and its finetune.
 2. We convert these features to their activation vector and logit vector representations for both the base model and its finetune.
 3. For each regular feature, we compute their **activation similarity** and the **logits similarity** with respect to the corresponding finetune, and for the exclusively dead features - their **activation error:**
    - We cannot really compute the activation similarity as a correlation score if one of the feature’s activation vectors is constantly 0, i.e. the feature is dead.
 In this case we take the log10 of these activation vectors (with `1e-10` as the epsilon value to avoid a log of zero), take the [Mean Absolute Error](https://en.wikipedia.org/wiki/Mean_absolute_error) of the resulting vectors and call it **activation error**<d-footnote>It makes little sense to compute dead features logit similarity: if the feature never activates, it doesn’t matter what its logit effect is - it will never manifest itself in the model. </d-footnote>.
 4. Additionally, we plot a **histogram of similarities** for each feature type, since we observed a significant deviation of the similarity score (mainly activation similarity) in some experiments.

 ## 5.2 Gemma-2b features transferability test

 One could say that in the Gemma-2b case, it’s obvious from the previous results that our SAE doesn’t transfer.
-But we could imagine a case where *some* (perhaps a tiny fraction) of our SAE features from the regular density interval do still transfer, so we decided to conduct this experiment anyway.
+But we could imagine a case where _some_ (perhaps a tiny fraction) of our SAE features from the regular density interval do still transfer, so we decided to conduct this experiment anyway.

-Starting with the features that are exclusively dead in the *base* model, their mean activation error for Gemma-2b and Gemma-2b python-codes finetune is **0.025**.
+Starting with the features that are exclusively dead in the _base_ model, their mean activation error for Gemma-2b and Gemma-2b python-codes finetune is **0.025**.
 A histogram of these 100 activation errors is given below:

 <div style="text-align: center;">
   <img src="/blog/assets/img/2025-02-06-do-sparse-autoencoders-saes-transfer-across-base-and-finetuned-language-models/5.1.png" alt="My Image" width="700" />
 </div>

 This made us think that “dead features turning alive” anomaly is not so much of an anomaly, because the dead features activate only (very) slightly in the finetuned model.
 The max activation value across all 100 dead features in the finetuned model was **1.1,** indicating that our “dead feature direction” is only slightly off in the finetuned model, and can be easily adjusted by SAE finetuning.

-As for the features that are exclusively dead in the *finetune* model, Gemma-2b had only two of them on our sample, with the activation error equal to 0.34 and 3.19, which is considerably higher than in the previous case.
+As for the features that are exclusively dead in the _finetune_ model, Gemma-2b had only two of them on our sample, with the activation error equal to 0.34 and 3.19, which is considerably higher than in the previous case.

 Moving on to the regular features, we expected to see a much more drastic dissimilarity of their activations.
 Indeed, the **mean activation similarity for our sample of Gemma-2b regular feature is 0.39**.
 Let’s check the histogram of these similarity scores:

 <div style="text-align: center;">
   <img src="/blog/assets/img/2025-02-06-do-sparse-autoencoders-saes-transfer-across-base-and-finetuned-language-models/5.2.png" alt="My Image" width="700" />
 </div>

 Interestingly, we see that a small fraction of features (~10%) have an activation similarity above 0.8!
 This implies that if these features were interpretable in the base model, they will most likely stay interpretable in the finetune model<d-footnote>We didn’t try to manually interpret these features’ activations to verify this claim, and it would be interesting to see future works in this direction</d-footnote>.
 But we’re not sure about the significance of this result: this could just as well be noise, so we invite further research in this area.

 As for the logit similarity of these regular features, it turns out it’s much higher than our activation similarity, with a mean value of **0.952.** Looking at the logit similarity scores histogram, it’s also much more concentrated towards the end of the interval:

 <div style="text-align: center;">
   <img src="/blog/assets/img/2025-02-06-do-sparse-autoencoders-saes-transfer-across-base-and-finetuned-language-models/5.3.png" alt="My Image" width="700" />
 </div>

-*However, we realized* that it's easy to be misled by the mean logits similarity score.
+However, it's easy to be misled by the mean logits similarity score.
 What it's really saying is that our unembedding matrix (which is multiplied by the feature direction to get the logits similarity) hasn't changed that much after finetuning (with a Frobenius norm ratio equal to 1.117 as we checked for our Gemma finetune).
-So *if the feature has still the same direction, we can indeed say that the "direct feature effect" hasn't changed in the finetuned model, but **we never checked this premise!* All we know is that there exist ~10% of features which have reasonably high activation similarity scores with the features from the base model. *The key point is that the latter is a statement about the feature's encoder direction* (one that is used to project onto to get the feature's activation, [explained by Neel Nanda here](https://www.lesswrong.com/posts/fKuugaxt2XLTkASkk/open-source-replication-and-commentary-on-anthropic-s)<d-cite key="Nanda_2023"></d-cite>), *not the decoder one -* which is what we mean when we talk about *feature directions.
+So *if the feature has still the same direction, we can indeed say that the "direct feature effect" hasn't changed in the finetuned model, but we never checked this premise!* All we know is that there exist ~10% of features which have reasonably high activation similarity scores with the features from the base model. *The key point is that the latter is a statement about the feature's encoder direction* (one that is used to project onto to get the feature's activation, [explained by Neel Nanda here](https://www.lesswrong.com/posts/fKuugaxt2XLTkASkk/open-source-replication-and-commentary-on-anthropic-s)<d-cite key="Nanda_2023"></d-cite>), *not the decoder one -* which is what we mean when we talk about *feature directions.
 So it could be the case that the feature is still there but changed its direction* as discussed in [this comment,](https://www.lesswrong.com/posts/bsXPTiAhhwt5nwBW3/do-sparse-autoencoders-saes-transfer-across-base-and?commentId=pJHfoZ2GLD8neS57g)<d-cite key="sae_finetuning"></d-cite> it could also be that some features change their directions and the others don't - it's impossible to tell when the reconstruction score (e.g. variance explained) is as poor as in the Gemma-2b case.

 ## 5.3 Mistral-7B features transferability test

 Here we repeat all the same experiments for Mistral-7B and its MetaMath finetune, and compare the result with the Gemma-2b case.

 Let’s start with the features that are exclusively dead in the Mistral base model.
-Their mean activation error is 0.0003, which is almost *two orders of magnitude* lower than in the Gemma-2b case.
+Their mean activation error is 0.0003, which is almost _two orders of magnitude_ lower than in the Gemma-2b case.
 The corresponding histogram looks like this:

 <div style="text-align: center;">
   <img src="/blog/assets/img/2025-02-06-do-sparse-autoencoders-saes-transfer-across-base-and-finetuned-language-models/5.4.png" alt="My Image" width="700" />
 </div>

-Once again, the results suggest *that even though the dead features in the base model are no longer dead in the finetuned one*, they activate really weakly on average, so it should be easy to adjust them with a cheap SAE finetuning.
+Once again, the results suggest _that even though the dead features in the base model are no longer dead in the finetuned one_, they activate really weakly on average, so it should be easy to adjust them with a cheap SAE finetuning.

 The activation error for the features exclusively dead in the finetuned model tells a similar story:

 <div style="text-align: center;">
   <img src="/blog/assets/img/2025-02-06-do-sparse-autoencoders-saes-transfer-across-base-and-finetuned-language-models/5.5.png" alt="My Image" width="700" />
 </div>

 Here the error is even smaller, implying that even though some features stopped activating after finetuning, their corresponding activation values in the base model were really low.
 And the features are often uninterpretable in the lowest activation intervals anyway, so it should have a minor overall effect on SAEs transferability.

 Let’s conclude this section with an analysis of our regular features.
 As expected from the results of the last section, the activation similarity of these features is quite high, with a mean value of **0.958**.
 As for the activation scores histogram:

 <div style="text-align: center;">
   <img src="/blog/assets/img/2025-02-06-do-sparse-autoencoders-saes-transfer-across-base-and-finetuned-language-models/5.6.png" alt="My Image" width="700" />
 </div>

 As we can see, the distribution of the scores is strongly attracted to the 0.9-1.0 correlation interval, so we can conclude that SAE feature transferability is significantly high in this case.
 This is also backed up by the mean logits similarity of 0.9996, and a rather straightforward logits similarity histogram:

 <div style="text-align: center;">
   <img src="/blog/assets/img/2025-02-06-do-sparse-autoencoders-saes-transfer-across-base-and-finetuned-language-models/5.7.png" alt="My Image" width="700" />
 </div>

 ---